 - Trees: leaves from red maples and yews; many types of nuts, especially if moldy

 Additionally, spiny and spiky plants can cause severe damage.
 Dogs should always be kept away from thorny plants and cacti.

-See the ASPCA’s list of toxic and non-toxic plants for more information.
+See Rover’s list of plants poisonous to dogs for more information.

-If you believe your dog has ingested a dangerous plant, or your is displaying unusual symptoms, contact your vet.
+If you believe your dog has ingested a dangerous plant or is displaying unusual symptoms, contact your vet.
 They may also be able to advise you about local plants to watch out for.

 For More Information